jlangch/venice/doc/readme/datatypes-custom.md

  ```

-Venice implicitly creates a builder function suffixed with a '.'
+Venice implicitly creates a builder function suffixed with a dot

 ```clojure
 (color. :blue)